 Kit Review: Scubapro's Customisable Hydros Pro

-When I first read the Hydros Pro Press Release from Scubapro, I have to admit that I was initially quite sceptical of the merits of this hybrid style BCD.
+When I first read the Hydros Pro Press Release from Scubapro, I have to admit that I was initially quite sceptical of the merits of this back-inflate style BCD.
 Given the opportunity to try one out during a recent trip, however, this is no longer the case.

 The most instant first impression is that of the material used in construction.
 Scubapro has used an 'injection moulded Monprene thermoplastic elastomer (TPE) gel', rather than nylon-based products traditionally used in BCD manufacture.
 Underneath the technobabble is a material which to the layperson feels a bit rubbery but also has a cushioning effect while at the same time providing extra grip, and increased UV and abrasion protection.
 It's also the same material that Scubapro's Seawing Nova fins are made from.